chris-short/chrisshort.net/content/long-thoracic-nerve-palsy.md

 ### Winging of the Scapula

-According to Wikipedia, "A **winged scapula** (scapula alata) is a condition in which the shoulder blade, or shoulder bone, protrudes from a person’s back in an abnormal position.
+According to Wikipedia, "A **winged scapula** (scapula alata) is a condition in which the shoulder blade, or shoulder bone, protrudes from a person's back in an abnormal position.
 It is a rare condition with the potential to lead to limited functional activity in the upper extremity with which it is adjacent.
 It can affect a person's ability to lift, pull, and push weighty objects."

 ### Long Thoracic Nerve (LTN) Palsy